zaid-devel/Learning_React/01/Readme.md

     - import MainContent from "./MainContent";
     - import Footer from "./Footer";

-2. Inside the App component's return statement, render the three components inside a single <div>, in the following order:
+2. Inside the App component's return statement, render the three components inside a single div, in the following order:
     - Header
     - MainContent
     - Footer